y-program-tho/CSharp-SoftwareDev-Projects/README.md

 # CSharp-SoftwareDev-Projects
-This repository will contain all C# based coding projects based on Software Development based projects
+This repository will contain all C# based coding projects based on Software Development based principles and concepts